All Products

 Type 1:

-Each SDK object requests a connection when it is created.
-If you do not use an object pool, the object is destroyed after each task is completed.
-In this case, the connection enters an unreferenced state and is disconnected only when the server connection times out after 61 seconds.
-As a result, the connection cannot be reused for 61 seconds.
+Each SDK object requests a connection upon creation.
+If you do not use an object pool, the object is destroyed after each task completes.
+This action leaves the connection in an unreferenced state, and it is disconnected only after the server-side connection timeout of 61 seconds.
+Consequently, the connection cannot be reused during this 61-second period.

 In high-concurrency scenarios, a new task creates a new connection if no reusable connections are available.
-This has the following consequences:
+This leads to the following issues:

 1. The number of connections continues to increase.

-3. The connection pool is full, and new tasks are blocked because they need to wait for available connections.
+3. The connection pool becomes full, and new tasks are blocked while they wait for available connections.

 Type 2:

-The MaxIdle parameter of the object pool is set to a value smaller than the MaxTotal parameter.
-As a result, when objects are idle, objects that exceed the MaxIdle limit are destroyed, which causes connection leaks.
-The leaked connections are disconnected after a timeout of 61 seconds.
-Similar to Type 1, this causes the number of connections to increase continuously.
+The `MaxIdle` parameter of the object pool is set to a value that is smaller than the `MaxTotal` parameter.
+As a result, when the pool has idle objects, any objects that exceed the `MaxIdle` limit are destroyed.
+This process can cause connection leaks.
+These leaked connections are disconnected only after a 61-second timeout.
+Similar to the Type 1 cause, this leads to a continuous increase in the number of connections.

 Solution:

-For Type 2, check the object pool configuration parameters, set MaxIdle and MaxTotal to the same value, and disable the automatic object pool destruction policy.
+For the Type 2 cause, check the object pool configuration parameters.
+Set `MaxIdle` and `MaxTotal` to the same value, and disable the automatic object pool destruction policy.

 Exception 2: The task takes 60 seconds longer than a normal call

-This is the same as Exception 1.
-The connection pool has reached the maximum number of connections.
-A new task must wait 61 seconds for an unreferenced connection to time out before a new connection can be obtained.
+The cause is the same as for Exception 1.
+The connection pool has reached its maximum number of connections.
+A new task must wait 61 seconds for an unreferenced connection to time out before the task can obtain a new connection.

 Exception 3: Tasks are slow when the service starts and then gradually return to normal